New England

 While the library is operated by individuals who accept the Oxfordian theory of the authorship of the Shakespeare canon (and the authorship portion of our collection concentrates on this theory), we welcome all who are interested in general Shakespeare studies.
 Indeed, it is our conviction that knowing the true author of the canon and the circumstances under which he wrote will greatly increase one's understanding and appreciation of the plays and poems.

-Our Catalog
+Our Catalogs

 Our Collection

 A long-time Shakespearean researcher and writer began our collection with a generous donation of books collected over a lifetime.
-We have also been adding publications to this collection with donations from several other local researchers, and purchasing a selection of newly published books (See Recent Acquisitions) to provide patrons with up-to-date materials on many subjects related to Shakespeare studies and the Renaissance in general, its culture, philosophy, history, literature, politics, and music, with a particular interest in the life and reign of Queen Elizabeth I, and the Shakespeare Authorship question.
+Since then we have also been adding publications to this collection with donations from several other local researchers, and purchasing a selection of newly published books to provide patrons with up-to-date materials on many subjects related to Shakespeare studies and the Renaissance in general, its culture, philosophy, history, literature, politics, and music, with a particular interest in the life and reign of Queen Elizabeth I, and the Shakespeare Authorship question.
 We shall make available to our members research and publications related to all Shakespeare Authorship theories, with emphasis on the Oxfordian theory that Edward de Vere, Seventeenth Earl of Oxford (1550-1604), was the true author of the Shakespeare canon.
 Our goal is to provide a useful core collection of publications and research materials for study.

 (Back to Top)